A Greek Traditional Dance From Crete – If you like Greek dances, then let’s learn about the “siganos”.

 When you see people dancing in Crete, the dance often starts with a siganos, so at a slow pace, but when the rhythm of the music becomes faster and the mood goes up, the dance then becomes a “pentozali” – a difficult and fast dance.

-Below you can see a video where Cretans start dancing the siganos, but they end (from minute 2.40) with a pentozali.
-Listen to the music and enjoy the dance!
+Click here to watch a video where Cretans start dancing the siganos, but they end (from minute 2.40) with a pentozali, which is the opposite, and very quick 🙂 Listen to the music and enjoy the dance!

 Also at Omilo we dance!